nolafs/renaissance-website/site/content/privacy/_index.md

 This privacy policy governs the collection, storage, use of personal information collected by us, Renaissance PR LTD. It provides details about the personal information that we collect from you, how we use your personal information, your rights regarding the personal information that we hold about you.
 Please read this privacy policy carefully – by using our services you confirm that you have read, understood, agree to this privacy policy in its entirety.

-The contact details of the Data Protection Officer who is responsible for GDPR:
-Stefano Petrullo, Founder, Renaissance PR: stefano@Renaissancepr.biz
+The contact details of the Data Protection Officer who is responsible for GDPR: Stefano Petrullo, Founder, Renaissance PR: stefano@Renaissancepr.biz

 ### Who is Renaissance PR?

 Renaissance PR  provides Public Relations Services worldwide.
-Our database contains the contact details of journalists and influencer we work with to promote our clients’ interests and products.
+Our database contains the contact details of journalists and content creators we work with to promote our clients’ interests and products.
 Stefano Petrullo founded Renaissance PR in 2015 and acts as a limited company with the help of agents appointed on case by case on specific project.

 Stefano Petrullo is a ‘data controller’ in respect of the personal information that it collects and stores from both journalists and clients.

 What personal information do we collect about you?

-We only collect basic personal data about both journalists and our clients including name, email, phone number and in some instances office address and home addresses for delivery of goods.
+We only collect basic personal data about both journalists, content creators and our clients including name, email, phone number and in some instances office address and home addresses for delivery of goods.

-We collect this personal information about journalists by a number of means including:
+We collect this personal information about journalists and content creators by a number of means including:

 • Identifying bylines in papers, online sites and magazines

 • By communicating with journalists as a part of our daily job in maintaining relations in the interest of our client and our own company.

 • By following journalists updating their status on various platforms including LinkedIn, Twitter and other relevant sites/social media platform.

 We collect the personal information about our clients once entered in business conversation or been contacted for business opportunity.
 We also collect personal information about you when you contact or interact with us through our website www.renaissancepr.co.uk and or if you write to us.